How to Buy Solar Panels

 When we surveyed 1,530 Which? members who have solar panels, we found that, on average, they paid the following for an installed 3.6-4kWp solar PV system:

-As you can see, prices of solar panels have been coming down, especially in the past three years.
+As you can see, prices of solar panels have been coming down, especially since 2013.
+We're currently researching how much people have paid for solar PV since 2015 and will be updating the figures soon.

 Solar panel grants